+Sentimental clutter is a category of clutter I avoided for years.
+I did not want to let go at first.
 Decluttering comes in waves and stages and layers.
-Before moving last year, I entered the deepest depths of those waves and stages and layers.
+Sentimental clutter can feel like the deepest depths of those waves and stages and layers.

-I’m talking about the almost everything must go stage.
-The dishes and clothes were easy, but the stuff that was seemingly attached to my heart was tough.
+I saved sentimental clutter and books and didn’t address it until the rest of my stuff was gone.
+Because I was so sentimental all the stuff tied to my childhood memories had sentimental value.
+The dishes and the clothes in my closets seemed easy compared to the stuff that was seemingly attached to my heart.
 I’ve let go of many sentimental things in my decluttering journey, but there were a few boxes I held on to until our big downsize.
-Some things were hard to part with …
+Some keepsakes were harder to part with.

 Things like …